butla/bultrowicz.com/cv/curriculum_vitae.en.md

 E-mails are sent with automation using a Google Workspace service account.
 The back-end is hosted on Digital Ocean.
 PostgreSQL serves as the data layer.
-The web API is built with async Python and FastAPI.
+The web API is built with async Python, FastAPI, and SQLAlchemy.

 ### 2022.01 -- 2022.12
 Senior Back-end Engineer at [Nira](https://nira.com)